nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 >
 > `[ITEMNAME] | [CATEGORY] | [PRICE] | [OWNER] | [ITEMID]`
 >
-> If you edit this files, please make sure:
+> If you edit this files, please take note:
 >
 > - Price range from 0 to 10000
 > - Currently, we support 8 categories form 1 to 8
 > - Item's name length is no more than 20 characters
 > - Avoid change the name of owner, it can cause error (you can change both in user and item files)
 > - No item ID occurs twice
+> - If user is currently borrowing/lending something, do not delete him/her, or you can delete that unfinished transaction.
 >
 > **Transaction file**
 >